aidin0082/amortized-inference-censored-data/README.md

 The entire pipeline (data generation, model training, Monte Carlo simulation, real-data analysis, and plotting) is unified in a single script.
 The classic Lieblein & Zelen (1956) ball bearing dataset is included directly within the code.

-Simply execute the script or run the Jupyter Notebook:
+Simply execute the script or run the Jupyter Notebook.

-python main_simulation.py

-*(If you are using a Jupyter Notebook, simply "Restart & Run All".)*

-**Outputs Generated:**
-Upon completion, the script will automatically generate and save all CSV data tables and publication-quality figures (`fig1` to `fig4`) directly to your working directory.

 ## 📝 Citation